 Experiencing the 5 month sleep regression?
 Use our 5 month schedule.

-Before you consider moving forward to permanently change your baby’s sleep habits, you may want to double-check that their development is on track, you are feeding them the “right” amount, they aren’t going through a growth spurt, and they are growing well.
-Use our Ultimate Guide to Your 4 Month Old Baby to do a quick check.
+Before you consider moving forward to permanently change your baby’s sleep habits, you may want to double-check that their development is on track, that you are feeding them the “right” amount, that they aren’t going through a growth spurt, and that they are growing well.
+Use our Ultimate Guide to Your 4-Month-Old Baby to do a quick check or make an appointment with your healthcare provider.

 Experiencing the 5 month sleep regression?
 Use our 5 Month Baby Sleep Guide.